is a high-performance, open-source knowledge-base (KB) system intended for

 backed up by multiple databases for low-level data.

-important to keep in mind that we do not have to choose between a
+to keep in mind that we do not have to choose between a knowledge-based

-knowledge-based approach using Scone and a statistical approach, or one using
+approach using Scone and a statistical approach, or one using conventional

-many problem domains, as of today, none of these approaches provides a
+domains, as of today, none of these approaches provides a complete solution,

 For example, a little bit of symbolic

 knowledge – perhaps just a type hierarchy and some properties –

 can add a lot of power to a search engine or a classifier by augmenting